Pre-Calabi--Yau algebras and homotopy double Poisson gebras: Double Poisson gebras up to homotopy

 which satisfies the properties of the restriction of a comonadic product, see \cite[Section~2]{MV09I}. \end{definition}

-By definition, any (comonadic) coproperad carries a canonical partial coproperad structure.
+By definition, any (comonadic) coproperad carries a canonical {infinitesimal} coproperad structure.
 The reverse holds true if and only if the iterations of the infinitesimal decomposition map $\Delta_{(1,1)}$ on any element of $\rmC$ produce finite sums of labelled graphs.

-\begin{proposition} The linear dual of any arity-wise finite dimensional properad carries a canonical structure of a partial coproperad. \end{proposition}
+We already refer the reader to \cref{subsec:CurvedHDPois} for the main example of infinitesimal coproperad considered here and to \cref{subsec:HoThCHDPois} for the way its crucial properties are used.